 During the year the amendment to Group Governance arrangements resulted in the roles and responsibilities of the Chief Executive, Commercial Director and Director of Finance & Resources being amended to cover the Group.
-In May 2020 the Strategy and Investment Planning Director left the Authority and the post was deleted as part of the revised senior management structure, redundancy costs and contributions to the pension fund relating to early retirements have been included within the above remuneration.
+In May 2020 the Strategy and Investment Planning Director left the Authority and the post was deleted as part of the revised senior management structure, redundancy costs have been included within the above remuneration.